-He was initially detained at Ngaba county military camp, and then transferred to a prison in Tridu city.
-In prison, he was brutally tortured and kept in a dark room.
+For the supposed ‘crime’ of sharing information outside of Tibet, he was taken away and detained at Ngaba County military camp, before being transferred to a prison in Tridu City where he was brutally tortured and kept in a dark room.